supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 1. *Enter characters you see*, then **Continue**.

-1. On the *Create a project to get started* page, enter **My Sentinel Content** as project name and then select **Create project**.
+1. On the *Create a project to get started* page, enter **MySentinelContent** as project name and then select **Create project**.

 1. Navigate to **Repos** on the left pane.

 1. At the bottom of the page in the area *Initialize the main branch with a README or gitignore*, select **Initialize**.

-1. The page should show the Files for the Repo. the only file is README.me.
+1. The page should show the Files for the Repo. the only file is README.md.

 1. On the Files (right side of the page) blade, the toolbar includes options *Set up build*, *Clone*, and *:*.
 Select **:** to show more options.